DataDog/datadog-serverless-functions/aws/logs_monitoring/README.md

 </details>

-The CloudFormation stack creates following IAM roles:
+The CloudFormation Stack creates following IAM roles:

-- ForwarderRole: The execution role for the Forwarder Lambda function to read logs from S3, fetch Datadog API key from Secrets Manager and write its own logs.
+- ForwarderRole: The execution role for the Forwarder Lambda function to read logs from S3, fetch your Datadog API key from Secrets Manager, and write its own logs.
   <details><summary>IAM Statements</summary>

   ```json